 Bringing a Wrongful Death Case

 Only certain people can assert a wrongful death claim.
-Usually, it is limited to the spouse or the victim’s children.
+Usually, it is limited to the spouse or the deceased’s children.
 In some cases, parents can assert a claim.
 You can find out more about these basic wrongful death case factors here.

 Damages Available in a Wrongful Death Case

 The damages are similar to those in a personal injury lawsuit.
-This is because you can only assert a claim if the victim would have been able to assert a personal injury claim had they survived the accident.
+This is because you can only assert a claim if the deceased would have been able to assert a personal injury claim had they survived the accident.

 There are two broad categories of damages in a wrongful death case, and they are both based on different time periods after the accident.

-The Victim: From the Accident Until Death
+From the Accident Until Death

 - Medical expenses that were expended on your loved one’s recovery